jtann5/HTMX/README.md

 or in an IDE like VSCode open the project go to the app.py file and click run!

-Then to reach the website goto http://localhost:3061/
+Then to reach the website go to http://localhost:3061/